Topic category: Mod showcase and discussion

 To make Red Mana you need an Obelisk.
-At the moment there are only two Obelisks:
+At the moment there only are three Obelisks:

 - The Obelisk of Absorbtion.
-The Absobtion generates Red Mana if it is surrounded by Lava.
+This is the most basic Obelisk.
+It generates Red Mana if it is surrounded by Lava.
 However, it will turn Lava into Cobblestone after a few time.
 It is used to craft the other Obelisks.

 - The Obelisk of Redstone Conversion.
 Recent discoveries stated that Redstone has some affinity with Red Mana.
 This Obelisk can turn Redstone into Red Mana.
 Simply put a Redstone Block on it and it will generate 9 Red Mana.